byterubpay/byterub-site/_posts/2019-05-19-logs-for-the-dev-meeting-held-on-2019-05-19.md

 **\<rehrar>** :P anyways, I can also give an update regarding Purism if desired.
 **\<rehrar>** I had a meeting with Todd, the CEO a few days ago.
 **\<rbrunner>** Please do
-**\<rehrar>** They're still just as excited about Monero.
-They aren't really interested in other cryptocurrencies, because only Monero has the ideology of privacy by default, similar to them.
+**\<rehrar>** They're still just as excited about ByteRub.
+They aren't really interested in other cryptocurrencies, because only ByteRub has the ideology of privacy by default, similar to them.
 They're still very excited about integrating Moenro into Librem Pay
-**\<rehrar>** so one can theoretically pay using Monero anywhere at any merchant, and merchant settles in fiat.
+**\<rehrar>** so one can theoretically pay using ByteRub anywhere at any merchant, and merchant settles in fiat.
-**\<rehrar>** still want to ship Monero by default on all of their systems, mobile and desktop.
+**\<rehrar>** still want to ship ByteRub by default on all of their systems, mobile and desktop.
 **\<rehrar>** They don't have any available dev kits for the Librem5 phone for the devs to mess around with, but they are going to get me emulators for their PureOS stuffs.
 **\<rehrar>** And we can start playing with the GUI and stuff on there and make it adaptive, if possible, and the like
 **\<rehrar>** They're willing to do a matching thing on a CCS proposal that we do
 **\<rehrar>** As in, if we raise x amount of money, they'll put in x as well (up to some upper limit for them) for a dev to work on this stuff.
-**\<jtgrassie>** By "ship Monero by default", do they mean ship with full-node + wallet?
+**\<jtgrassie>** By "ship ByteRub by default", do they mean ship with full-node + wallet?
 **\<rehrar>** dsc\_ has expressed a willingness, but I'm not going to put words in his mouth, so you can talk to him for more info
 **\<rehrar>** jtgrassie: that's for us to figure otu
 **\<rehrar>** \*out